cloudfoundry-samples/cf-ex-drupal/drupal-8/README.md

 cf create-service s3 basic-public d8ex-s3
 cf create-service aws-rds shared-mysql d8ex-db cf push d8ex --no-start -b  https://github.com/cloudfoundry/apt-buildpack.git
-# Set the ACCOUNT_PASS as an environment variable, or it'll be auto-generated and recorded in the logs
+# Set the ACCOUNT_PASS as an environment variable
 cf set-env d8ex ACCOUNT_PASS "your-account-pass"
 cf v3-push d8ex -b https://github.com/cloudfoundry/apt-buildpack.git -b php_buildpack
 ```

 This project uses the "multi-buildpack" feature of Cloud Foundry, since we need `apt` to install the `mysql` client, and the `php_buildpack` for Drupal itself.
 The `v3-push` is experimental, so the syntax and usage may change.
+Note: The two-push workflow is currently required because only `v3-push` supports multiple buildpacks.

 When the `v3-push` command completes:
-- If you didn't set ACCOUNT_PASS, then use `cf logs d8ex --recent | grep ACCOUNT_PASS` to determine the password
 - Visit the site URL
 - Login with `ACCOUNT_NAME` and `ACCOUNT_PASS`
 - Set up use of S3 Flysystem instead of local disk: